The Man with the Iron Fists

 The Man with the Iron Fists is a 2012 American martial arts film directed by RZA and written by RZA and Eli Roth.
 The film stars RZA, Russell Crowe, Cung Le, Lucy Liu, Byron Mann, Rick Yune, Dave Bautista, and Jamie Chung.
 Set in 19th century China, the story follows a series of lone warriors who are forced to unite to defeat a common foe and save their home of Jungle Village.

 Development began in 2005 when RZA shared his idea for the film with Roth.
 After nearly two years of development, Roth and RZA secured financial backing in May 2010.
 Filming began in December 2010 on a $15 million budget and concluded by March 2011.
 The film was shot in Shanghai and at other locations in China.
 RZA and Howard Drossin composed the film's musical score, and RZA produced its soundtrack, which featured several new songs by various artists.
 A series of concerts featuring music from the soundtrack were held to promote the film.

 The film was released in North America on November 2, 2012.
 Critics were divided over the film's homage to martial arts films, considering it well-choreographed and representative of the genre, but offering nothing original, and the direction was criticized for a lack of refinement.
 The performances of Crowe and Mann were well received.
 The film earned $20.5 million at the box office.

+A direct-to-video sequel, The Man with the Iron Fists 2, was released in 2015.